Here are some tips for improving WordPress Landing Pages for Local Search.

 A landing page is a page on your website where people "land" either from a Google Search, Social Media or through advertising.
 Your homepage is usually the most common landing page, but there are hopefully additional pages within your site that people find in Google search and then arrive on your site.

 This article discusses the Landing Pages that are targeting Local Search.
 Therefore some of the points below will not apply to all Landing Pages.
-An example of a landing page for Local Search on this website is Web Design South Auckland.
+An example of a landing page for Local Search might be for a service that targets a particular geographical location.

 Four Tips for WordPress Landing Pages For Local Search